TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 To run the API by itself, do the following:

-1. Run `npm dev-api` from the project directory.
+1. Run `npm run dev-api` from the project directory.
 2. Use an API testing client such as [Postman](https://www.getpostman.com/) to hit the endpoints.

+To run the unit tests, use `npm run test-api` from the project directory.

 All unit tests for the API are in `test/api`.